 Step 29.
 Wrap your larger and heavier kitchen appliances /washing machine, dishwasher, cooking stove, microwave oven, etc./ in protective moving blankets before you load them onto your trustworthy dolly.
 Use straps or rope to secure the appliances against undesired shifts and movements first on the two-wheeler and later on the moving truck as well.

 Step 30.
 Despite the robust appearance, your refrigerator has a rather delicate cooling mechanism so be extra careful when packing and wheeling the appliance out of your home.
-Keep your fridge in an upright position, instead of placing it sideways or tipping it too much, so that the compressor oil doesn’t run into the cooling lines and thus damage your refrigerator.
+Keep your fridge in an upright position, instead of placing it sideways or tipping it too much, so that the compressor oil doesn’t run into the cooling lines and thus damages your refrigerator.

 How To Pack A Bathroom